 Now open System preferences go to Security & Privacy and now you should see your “Anywhere” option again just like in previous version of OS X.

 Choose Allow apps downloaded from: Anywhere (click it)👇🏻see picture below

-Open app that you have installation issue before and run the app to test. it should work just the way it work in El Capitan, Yosemite, Mavericks etc.
+Open app that have installation issue before, and run the app to test.
+Now it should work just the way it work on El Capitan, Yosemite, Mavericks etc.

-Just in case you want to enable back the gatekeeper just do the same thing but change the command from disable to enable like this👇🏻
+Just in case if you want to enable back the gatekeeper.
+To do that just do the same thing as how to disable Gatekeeper, but this time change the command from disable to enable like this👇🏻

 Just closing words

-Back in the day when Apple release the final version of Mac OS Sierra in 20 September 2016 ago, in the next day I quickly download and upgrade my OS.
-Do some test and tweak on it, and yeah I notice a problem when try to install some of apps that not officially approved by Apple.
-After few minutes doing some research and finally found this simple solution.
+Back in the day when Apple release the final version of Mac OS Sierra in 20 September 2016 ago, in the next day I quickly download and upgrade my Mac OS and do some test and tweak on it and yeah, I notice there is a problem when I try to install some of apps that not officially approved by Apple.
+And after few minutes doing some research and finally found this simple solution.